-Having consistently been the best-selling console since both next-gen devices launched last November, sales reports for February have shown that, in the US, despite the Xbox One closing the gap, the PS4 remains the console of choice for many.
+Having consistently been the best-selling console since both next-gen devices launched last November, sales reports for February have shown that, in the US,

 Despite Microsoft claiming that the Xbox One “continues selling at a record-breaking pace,” the 258,000 reported US console sales for February is still short of the approximately 286,000 PS4 sales during the same period.